gSchool/ada-1-intro-to-ruby/03-language-features/csv-as-a-database.md

 - This lesson will use iteration and nested arrays and hashes
 - This lesson will reference `CSV` as a class, although it is not necessary to understand classes in order to follow this lesson
 - This lesson uses `awesome_print` to clarify the printing of arrays and hashes.
-Make sure it's installed with `$ gem install awesome_print`
+Make sure it's installed with `gem install awesome_print`

 ## Learning Goals